Sruti-Nautiyal/KoinX/README.md

 This repository contains the implementation of the KoinX SEO Details Page, a React.js application that fetches and displays cryptocurrency-related information.
 Below are the details and instructions for running the project.

-## Mandatory Tasks:
+## Explaination:

 ### Components Implementation:

-- All components from the Figma design have been implemented in React.js.
+- All components are made in React.js.

 ### Coingecko API Integration: